-Excessive Depreciation: How Insurance Companies Shortchange Your Claim and How to Fight Back
+Excessive Depreciation: How Insurance Companies Shortchange Your Claim and What You Can Do

 Insurance companies routinely apply excessive depreciation to reduce claim payments.
 Learn the rules they violate — no depreciation on labor, long-life components, or undamaged matching areas — and how to push back under California law.